tlevine/dada.pink/configuring-web-servers/index.md

 ask on pretty much any forum for communication about free software.
 And you can ask people in person.
 As mentioned above, provide the above letter even if you are asking in person.

+## In case this doesn't work
+I'll be very impressed if you followed all of these directions and manage not get a response; if that happens, please [ask me](mailto:_@thomaslevine.com)!
+If I can't help you configure your web server, I'll at least try to help you ask for help with configuring your web server!